standstaff/docs2/_xcl/index.md

 ### Nominal dependents

 * Midifier words are linked to their heads with the relations [advmod](xcl-dep/advmod), [amod](xcl-dep/amod), and [discourse](xcl-dep/discourse).
+* According to UD guidelines, [determiners](xcl-pos/DET), which can have dependencies, cannot be linked to their head with the [det](xcl-dep/det) relation.
+In Classical Armenian, here belong all determiners except for enclitic articles.
+Therefore, pronominal adjectives and quantifiers are attached to their head with the [amod](xcl-dep/amod) relation, and only articles have the `det` relation.

 ### Function words
 * The analytic verb forms are built with the help of auxiliaries [aux](xcl-dep/aux).
 In the case of causative clauses, the auxiliary is labelled [aux:caus](xcl-dep/aux-caus).